We're here to help you with health tips

 My jaw hit the floor when I saw, the numbers 167.

 That was the most I had ever weighed in my life.
 At 5’4”, my weight had given me a BMI of 28.7 which happens to be the line between being “over weight” and “obese”.
-I made it through the meeting and safely back to my car before I started crying.
+I made it through the meeting and safely back to my car before I started crying, thank god I looked great for all the pics after having my eyebrows microblading done.
 I had a complete melt-down after that first meeting.
 Yes, in the parking lot of a surf & turf restaurant, there I sat, with mascara running down my plump little cheeks.

 Vanity aside, I knew my health was being impacted by the weight I had gained.
 Unfortunately, I did not hit the genetic lottery in life.
 Sadly, 3 of my 4 grandparents underwent by-pass surgeries.
 My paternal grandmother was the exception.
 She died of ovarian cancer before age 65.
 Cancer and heart disease both run rampant in my family.